AskYous/r-islaam-posts/supplicating-to-the-dead.md

 > Supplication (du'a') is itself the worship.
 (He then recited:) "And your Lord said: Call on Me, I will answer you" (xI.60). - Sunan Abee Dawood (1479).
 Rated authentic by Al-Albaanee

 This *Hadeeth* is crystal clear.
 The supplication is itself worship.
-This means that when one calls upon Allaah, that calling worshipping Allaah.
-And it also means that when one calls upon the dead, that call is worshipping the dead, because he *(sallallaahu 'alayhi wa sallam)* said: **Supplication (du'a') is itself the worship.** Then he recited the verse in Soorat al-A'raaf in which Allaah invites His servants to call upon him.
-How clear is this narration... and here come the Soofees and the Shee'ahs saying to call upon saints and their Imaams.
+This means that when one calls upon Allaah, that calling is an act of worship to Allaah.
+And it also means that when one calls upon the dead, that calling is an act of worship to the dead, because he *(sallallaahu 'alayhi wa sallam)* said: **Supplication (du'a') is itself the worship.** Then he recited the verse in Soorat al-A'raaf in which Allaah invites His servants to call upon him.
+How clear is this narration!
+And here come the Soofees and the Shee'ahs and the ignorant saying to call upon saints and their Imaams, or those who say that calling upon other than Allaah is *Haraam* (forbidden) but not *Shirk*.
+So how can one claim that supplicating to the dead is not worship, when Allah's messenger *(sallallaahu 'alayhi wa sallam)* said **"Supplication (du'a') is itself the worship."**

 Want to learn more?
 Visit http://www.tawhidfirst.com/monotheism/.